 Protect pets with quick tick knock-down products

-We know that pet owners definitely intend to keep their pets free of ticks but many people feel like they aren’t sure of the best way to protect their pets.
-There are many different products on the market today that protect your pets from tick-transmitted diseases.
+We know that pet owners definitely intend to keep their pets free of ticks but many people feel like they aren’t sure of the best way to protect their pets…or when to start.
+There are many different products on the market today for protecting pets from tick-transmitted diseases.
 Spot-ons, collars, and chew tablets are the most popular, but some kill ticks on contact while others only work once the tick bites your pet.
 Loose and wandering ticks brought into the house by out & in pets can put others in the household at risk which, in our thinking, favors use of kills-before-biting products.
 But the most important guidance we can offer is that whichever tick prevention product is selected, be sure it is used vigilantly with no gaps in protection.
 Dr. Susan Little, a national expert in veterinary parasitology at the Center for Veterinary Health Sciences at Oklahoma State University recommends that routine application of tick control products by the calendar – every month, or even more often at certain times of the year and if the label allows – is needed to protect dogs and cats from ticks and the diseases they transmit.
 Check out our interview with Dr. Little, as well as other helpful resources to protect your pet, including a prevention product comparison chart.

 Stay in the middle of trails